-The system may or may not have worked for you so far but if you take the time to sit back and think about them, exams look pretty strange in 2017.
+Exams may or may not have worked for you so far but if you take the time to sit back and think about it, they look pretty strange in 2019.

 1. The ability to write very quickly in longhand

-This honestly isn’t something most people are asked to do in the course of their jobs (most reporters know shorthand).
+This honestly isn’t something most people are asked to do in the course of their jobs (many journalists, for example, know shorthand).
 In fact the only context they’re ever likely to be asked for these skills again is in other exams.
 Is fast longhand writing in the age of computers really an important skill?

 Why should students who physically write slowly be penalised in their exams?